Mohbashh/Pathfinding-Visualizer/README.md

 G - Greedy Best First Search <br />
 [SPACE] - A* search <br />

-M - menu with all the instructions from above
+M - menu with all the instructions from above <br />
 C - Clears the board

 # Requirements